glciampaglia/knowledge_linker/docs/log.markdown

 was > 200.
 Most cases are either 0, 1 or some number around 140.

-Wrote a script to create the macro-graph of the strongly connected components, that is, this graph has vertex for each SCC in the original graph and an edge between two nodes whether the corresponding SCCs are connected by at least one edge.
+Wrote a script to create the macro-graph of the strongly connected components, that is, the graph whose nodes are the SCC of the original graph and in which there is an edge between two nodes if the corresponding SCCs are connected by at least one edge.
 I am storing the size of the SCC, as well as the number of links between nodes in the SCC, on the nodes using a BGL `PropertyMap` (BGL = Boost Graph Library); the edges are instead weighted by the number of between-components links.
 I'll try to visualize this graph or, as Sandro suggested, list the components that have the highest value of the product of the out-degree with the in-degree, to see if it is true that there is a bow-tie structure.
 Should also compute the percentage of nodes in the largest component, both directed and undirected.
 Must read the chapter about largest components in the Newman.

 ### Wed Jun 26 22:58:38 EDT 2013